 This game is a rather incomplete half-court basketball video game that was supposed to feature rappers Ice-T and LL Cool J. The development team was contracted to make the game by an outside company (presumably Eware), but since that company went under, so did Rap Basketball.
-This publisher supposedly had liscenses from the rappers, but the developers are kind of sceptical about it.
+This publisher supposedly had licenses from the rappers, but the developers are kind of skeptical about it.
 This game is completely unrelated to Mandigo's Rap Jam Vol. 1, and was being developed earlier.

 Programmer: Joseph "Holy Joe Rock & Roll" Moses

 Artist : Charles Moses & (Nameless Guy from Tahoe)

 Merp: For 'Rap Basketball', what companies were you freelancing for?

 Holy Joe: OK, RBB was a real cluster-fu*K.

 Our original contract was with a company in Tahoe, CA [E*WARE?] who claimed to have a deal with Motown-Games.
 Then he never paid us and vanished into out-of-business.
 I contacted Motown a few months later (finally) and they had signed another deal with someone for RAPJAM vol.1.
 They claimed to not know we were doing the actual development work.

 Then we had a second contract with a publicly traded company.
 These guys bounced our 1st check and refused to pay us.
 I sued them and forced then in to bankruptcy, then they vanished.
 Rough business, these guys really sucked!!

 Merp: Did you have any contact with LL Cool J or Ice T's managers?